chrisliu298/resnet-tinyimagenet/README.md

 # resnet-tinyimagenet

-I trained ResNet models from `torchvision.models` using the [Tiny ImageNet](https://www.kaggle.com/c/tiny-imagenet) dataset.
+I trained ResNet models using the [Tiny ImageNet](https://www.kaggle.com/c/tiny-imagenet) dataset.
 I have not tune any of the hyperparameters.
+This implementation uses [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).

 ```python
 hparams = {